Diagnostic Imaging

 The DEXA scanner is a low-radiation way to test a patient’s bone density using images of the hip and spine.
 It takes only minutes to complete and is helpful in assessing hormone replacement therapy (HRT), and other osteoporosis treatments.
 Patients, particularly women, should have a bone density exam beginning at menopause, or when beginning HRT or other osteoporosis treatment.
 Re-evaluations should occur annually or every two years as directed by your doctor.

 The DEXA scanner can also check body composition.
 In as little as three minutes, the scanner produces color images displaying the patient’s distribution of fat, lean tissue and bone, and translates the information into an easy-to-interpret report.
 This exam does not require a doctor’s order, and self-pay is available.
+(Call for current pricing.)

 Body composition readings can be utilized to help you meet weight-loss goals, and for athletic training purposes.